avalon60/ctk_theme_builder/docs/installs-upgrades.md

 `.\ctk_theme_builder` (Windows)

 ## PATH Variable
-If you don't want to include the pathname to the CTk Theme Builder script, you can always change your operating system PATH variable, to include the installation directory.
+If you don't want to include the path-name to the CTk Theme Builder script, you can always change your operating system PATH variable, to include the installation directory.
+You may need to Google how to do this, based on whichever operating system you are using.

 ## Desktop Launchers
 Most operating systems, with a Graphical User Interface, tend to provide a launcher mechanism which can be set up on the desktop.

-For example, you can create a desktop shortcut on Windows, in order to launch the *ctk\_theme\_builder* script, described earlier.
-Linux ports tend to have similar facilities.
+For example, you can create a desktop shortcut on Windows, in order to launch the *ctk\_theme\_builder* script described earlier.
+Linux ports tend to have similar(ish) facilities.

 You'll need to Google how to set up a shortcut / launcher for your specific operating system.